Skip to main content

 First consultation: Proposed imports of mangosteen and rambutan plants for planting

-We have reviewed and considered the submissions received about the measures proposed in the first consultation.
-As a result, we have drafted amendments to the mangosteen and rambutan requirements in the nursery stock import health standard.
+We reviewed and considered the submissions received about the measures proposed in the first consultation.
+As a result, we drafted amendments to the mangosteen and rambutan requirements in the nursery stock import health standard.
 An import health standard is the legislative document that specifies the requirements for importing.

 Consultation documents